 Support to employ researchers in the area of plant physiology.

 To create a scholarship fund for outstanding graduate students in Anatomy, Cytology and Embryology as it relates to Zoology.

 - Elizabeth Youngman

 To provide financial assistance to graduate students studying plant molecular biology.

-A gift to an endowment is an especially meaningful contribution for alumni: no other investment in the School is likely to yield longer-term results.
-Learn more about endowments and giving opportunities.
+A gift to an endowment is an especially meaningful contribution for alumni: no other investment in the Department is likely to yield longer-term results.
+Contact the MCDB Chair or our Development Liaison to explore possibilities.